Cost of Living in Pennsylvania

 We all have federal income taxes to contend with — but your state income tax rate can vary significantly depending on where in the country you are.

-Pennsylvania, unlike many other states in the nation, levies a single-rate tax, which means everyone pays the same rate, as long as they’re earning taxable income.
-According to the Tax Foundation’s State Individual Income Tax Rates and Brackets for 2023 that rate is 3.07% — which is pretty low, on a nationwide level.
+Pennsylvania, unlike many other states in the nation, levies a single-rate tax.
+That means everyone pays the same rate, as long as they’re earning taxable income.
+According to the Tax Foundation’s 2025 report State Individual Income Tax Rates and Brackets, that rate is 3.07% — which is the fifth-lowest in the nation and lower than the top rates in all the neighboring states.

 That said, keep in mind that the Pennsylvania sales tax rate is 6%, with additional percentages added in Allegheny County and Philadelphia.